CoderDojoTC/bipes/docs/pico/basics/blink.md

     What is the fastest you can make the LED blink and still see it changing?
 What does this tell you about the human eye?

 ### Blinking external LEDs
-Although the builtin LED is convenient, you can use the code to blink any nmber of external LEDs that are connected through a 330 ohm resister in series to the LED.
+Although the builtin LED is convenient, you can use the code to blink any number of external LEDs that are connected through a 330 ohm resister in series to the LED.

 Hints: